MadiSophia/RE3/README.md

 conda env create -f force_mo_environment.yml conda activate force_mo_environment
 ```
-## Step 2 Mosaicing images
+## Step 2 Coposite images
-Go to Script 1, this will alow you to mosaic desired images for for selected years, date windows, and bands/indices (EVI, NDVI, and NDMI) once the paths are set.
+Go to Script 1, this will alow you to composite desired images for for selected years,  date windows, bands/indices (EVI, NDVI, and NDMI), and tiles once the paths/paramters are set.

 ```python
 from pathlib import Path